 The core of your portfolio

-Of course, if you're discussing Vanguard index funds, the venerable Vanguard 500 Index Fund (VFINX) may come first to mind.
-Despite a huge drop in assets during the bear market, it still has more than $80 billion in net assets.
-If you want exposure to the market's large caps, including companies like ExxonMobil
+Of course, if you're discussing Vanguard index funds, the venerable Vanguard 500 Index Fund (VFINX) may first come to mind.
+Despite a huge drop in assets during the bear market, it still has more than $75 billion in net assets.
+If you want exposure to the market's large caps, including companies like AT&T

 On the smaller side

 Of course, the 500 Index won't give you any exposure to the smaller end of the capitalization spectrum, so it makes sense to stock up on a fund that will.
 In this case, your best bet is the Vanguard Small-Cap Index (NAESX).
-It offers a low-cost entry point for buying smaller companies such as Kansas City Southern
+It offers a low-cost entry point for buying smaller companies such as Seagate Technology

 Investors should be aware that this fund doesn't track the Russell 2000 Index, but rather the MSCI U.S. Small-Cap 1750 Index, which is thought to have a slightly clearer construction methodology than the Russell benchmark.
 However, it should be noted that the MSCI has a higher allocation for mid-cap stocks.
-So does the Vanguard fund that tracks it; mid-cap stocks currently compose 32% of its total holdings.
+So does the Vanguard fund that tracks it; mid-cap stocks currently compose 23% of its total holdings, according to Morningstar.

 This mid-cap allocation should not detract from the fund's overall suitability.
 If you have room in your portfolio for a small-cap index, this fund is a good choice.